 Rollover contributions.
-At the discretion of the Administrator, if you are a Participant who is currently employed, you may be permitted to deposit into the Plan distributions you have received from other retirement plans and certain IRAs.
+At the discretion of the Administrator, if you are a Participant who is currently employed or a Participant who is a former employee, you may be permitted to deposit into the Plan distributions you have received from other retirement plans and certain IRAs.
 Such a deposit is called a "rollover" contribution and may result in tax savings to you.
 You may ask the Administrator or Trustee of the other plan or IRA to directly transfer (a "direct rollover") to this Plan all or a portion of any amount that you are entitled to receive as a distribution from such plan.
 Alternatively, you may elect to deposit any amount eligible to be rolled over within 60 days of your receipt of the distribution.
 You should consult qualified counsel to determine if a rollover is in your best interest.